hirusha-adi/informaticc-blog/blog/2025-08-13-metasploit-beginners-guide/index.md

 ---
 title: Metasploit - Beginner's Guide!
 What you need to know to get started!
-(INCOMPLETE!)
 authors: [hirusha]
 tags: [kali,metasploit,hacking]
 ---